-How dare they say that about me, they’ve damaging our brand!
+- How dare they say that about me, they’ve damaging our reputation!

 Which leads me on to this little thought to hold on to.
 “It’s only business – it’s good to remember it’s not life and death.”
 And in 9.9 out of 10 occasions it really won’t be life or death.
 Remember giving your energy to something unimportant takes your energy away from your goals and the focus from the actions that will get you there.

-This also enables you to appreciate if the knowledge you stand to gain could be useful for your business success.
-For instance; By understanding why this person said no to us what can we change to engage more effectively with future leads and existing clients?
+This also enables you to appreciate if the knowledge you stand to gain could be useful for your success and happiness.
+For instance; By understanding why this person said no to me/us what can we change to engage more effectively with in the future?

 So you now know that this conversation is necessary how can you make it powerful, productive and pleasurable?